 - Dedicated – All resources are dedicated for your use only and you are the only person using the physical server hardware.
 You have complete control over everything running on the server but you will be paying a high price for this type of hosting.
 Most service providers allow for hardware upgrade to be installed e.g. more RAM or larger hard drives.

 Once you decide on the type of hosting you require, you need to check what level of support is included with your hosting.

-Most shared and reseller hosting packages are fully managed.
-This means that any issues you encounter with your hosting are covered by your web host via their support channels.
+Most shared and reseller hosting packages are fully managed which means that any issues you encounter with your hosting are covered by your web host via their support channels.
 This normally only includes the server and the server configuration but not your website code or configuration (this is called third party support).
 Raid Host only provides fully managed support for all customers which includes best efforts support for website code and configuration.

 VPS and dedicated servers often have two support levels; managed or unmanaged.
 Managed covers server hardware and software configuration but you need to check if this includes third party support.
 Unmanaged normally covers hardware only but sometimes includes core OS support.
 Raid Host only provide fully managed support including best efforts third party cover for all VPS and dedicated server customers.

 It is very important that you can backup and download complete account backups yourself.
 Most hosting providers take a daily backup but not many allow the customers to have easy access to these backups.
 Raid Host take a daily backup of your account and allow the user to access the backup for up to a month after from within their cPanel account.

 Website uptime is one of the most important factors when choosing or changing web host.
 A reliable hosting provider will meet or exceed the industry standard of 99.9%.
 What this means is no more than around 40 minutes of downtime per month.
 If your site is offline for more than this period of time the company is liable and should compensate you for any time over this amount.
 You can setup your own free uptime monitor for free using Pingdom.

 The Unlimited Trick